Freedom of Information

 How to make a request

-If you would like to make a request using the Freedom of Information Act or the Data Protection Act, you need to either write or email to the following:-
+If you would like to make a request using the Freedom of Information Act or the Data Protection Act for information from the Office of the Police and Crime Commissioner for Bedfordshire, you need to either write or email to the following:-

 The Information Officer